Leica

 Employees, retailers, family members, even friends of family members were

-"assigned" to Leitz sales offices in France, Britain, Hong Kong and the
+"assigned" to Leitz sales offices in France, Britain, Hong Kong and

 United States.